ls1intum/Artemis/.github/ISSUE_TEMPLATE/feature-proposal--developer-.md

 > Describe the problem that is tackled in this issue

 ### Motivation
 > Describe the motivation WHY the problem needs solving.
-Include the affected users/roles here.
+Specify the affected users/roles.

 ## Requirements Engineering